DevOps-2024-group-p/maxitwit/report/report.md

 ## Current State

-TODO: add static and quality assessment  (is the code extendable) Which requirements did we meet and which didn't we meet.
-TODO: github issues
 ![Sonarcloud screenshot](./images/sonarcloud.png)
 The application is practically fully functional, apart from a single outstanding [bug](https://github.com/DevOps-2024-group-p/maxitwit/issues/42).
 While the application has [minimal technical debt](https://sonarcloud.io/summary/overall?id=fridge7809_maxitwit), it relies on legacy code and dependencies to test the application (test suite and simulator).
 The project has a couple of [outstanding](https://github.com/DevOps-2024-group-p/maxitwit/pull/150) [PR's](https://github.com/DevOps-2024-group-p/maxitwit/pull/155) that fixes the most relevant cwe's.
+Overall, the quality of the code base is high, with minimal technical debt.

 # Process Perspective